 - Despite otherwise being an irreverent old coot, Galuf of Final Fantasy V gets very serious whenever it comes to Big Bad Exdeath.
-Turns out he was one of the four warriors who fought Exdeath thirty years ago and has been ruling Bal in a thoroughly warrior-king way ever since.
+Turns out he was one of the four Dawn Warriors who fought Exdeath thirty years ago and has been ruling Bal in a thoroughly warrior-king way ever since.
 When Galuf dies in battle against Exdeath—a battle he fought with zero HP—his last words to the party aren't sentiment, but telling them in no uncertain terms to finish the job while they beg him not to die.
 He does have more caring words for his granddaughter, though.

 - Auron from Final Fantasy X is an unusually young example, being only around 35, but considering his role in the group, that the rest of the party is in their teens to early 20s, and that Auron was a longtime warrior monk before he became a guardian, (and then the only guardian to ever survive a successful Pilgrimage, which is enough to make him a Living Legend by itself) and his general Seen It All attitude, Auron being considered the old soldier is more than justified.

 - Peppy Hare from the Star Fox series is a veteran of the Cornerian army, having served alongside James McCloud, before the two of them broke off to form the eponymous mercenary commando unit.
 However, after Pigma's betrayal and James' declared death, Peppy joined up with James' son Fox as a wing pilot and mentor figure in the new Star Fox team.